ct-clearhaus/diceware-danish/README.rst

    use the word list.

-If I were an attacker, I would only spend some time on each strategy (brute-forcing, dictionary attach from different word lists etc.).
+If I were an attacker, I would only spend some time on each strategy (brute-forcing, dictionary attack from different word lists etc.).
 Thus, an attacker will succeed in using the correct word list way before he would succeed in brute-forcing, so protecting for the attackers worst-case scenario does not increase the security.
 Rather, it makes the passphrase harder to type,